Reality Steve Shares ‘The Bachelor’ Spoiler & Rumor Updates On Peter Weber’s Mysterious Ending

-Filming of Peter’s season ended in mid-November and so far, the exact ending has yet to leak.
-Reality Steve usually is able to nail this soon after that final rose ceremony is held, but he has said that he knows something unusual happened in this case that is making it tough to pin down.
+Filming of Peter’s season ended in mid-November, and so far, the exact ending has yet to leak.
+Reality Steve is usually able to nail this soon after that final rose ceremony is held, but he has said that something unusual happened in this case that is making it tough to pin down.

 Reality Steve recently detailed that he is confident that Peter is with someone now, that it is one of The Bachelor star’s final two ladies, and that there was no engagement at the final rose ceremony.
 In his new post, he’s sharing his latest thoughts on this mystery.